Pullusb/devTools/README.md

 ### Updates

+17/06/2018 - 1.0.7:
+  - added button to open folder location in OS browser
+  - Bugfix, open in external exditor now work in windows

 19/12/2017 - 1.0.6 :
   - Fix problem when file seems unsync to blender but there is no difference (print 'no diff detected')